 There is absolutely nothing wrong with buying something you need or want on Black Friday.
 I, personally, bought some stuff.
 As long as you budgeted for it and can afford it, then there is no problem.
 The problem is when you overdo it by spending more than you budgeted or if you can’t afford it.

 Of course, there is a spectrum.
 If you are about to be thrown out on the street or your lights have been shut off, or you have no food to eat, then you don’t get to buy things on Black Friday, even if you need them and even if it’s a fantastic sale.
 And if you have millions of dollars and are super financially secure, then you shouldn’t be stressing out about the $5 doorbuster.
 This post is for the people in the middle.

 Return What You Can

-The first thing to do is to go through all your purchases and return those that are clearly impulse buys or something you regret.
-Most stores offer pretty generous return policies and if they don’t- try to sell it on eBay or some other resale site.
+The first thing to do is go through all your purchases and return those that are clearly impulse buys or something you regret.
+Most stores offer pretty generous return policies, and if they don’t- try to sell it on eBay or some other resale site.
 If it’s still in its original packaging- you should make most of your money back.